shutterstock/fnFlow/README.md

 will be called immediately with the error.
 The callback receives an object containing the results of functions which have completed so far.

+For a complicated series of async tasks, using the flow function makes adding new tasks much easier and makes the code more readable.
+It also encourages  you to define functions in places where they can be reused more easily.
+This makes it an excellent choice for design patterns like MVC where it is a goal to strive for "fat model, skinny controller."

 Note, all functions are assumed to expect a callback as the final argument, so it is unsafe to pass functions in the tasks object which cannot handle the extra argument.
 For example, this snippet of code: